savvagen/FabrikaProject-Selenide-example/README.md

-#Selenide framework example
+# Selenide framework example

-  - Before running of the the tests, download chromedriver from this [repository]("https://chromedriver.storage.googleapis.com/index.html?path=2.24/")
+  - Before running of the the tests, download chromedriver (v.
+2.24) from this [repository]("https://chromedriver.storage.googleapis.com/index.html?path=2.24/")
   - Place the driver to your root folder(Linux): ``` /drivers/ ```

   Test-run instructions: